cabforum/servercert/docs/BR.md

 __Certificate Field:__ `extensions:subjectAltName`
 __Required/Optional:__ Required
 __Contents:__ This extension MUST contain at least one entry.
-Each entry MUST be either a `dNSName` containing the Fully-Qualified Domain Name or an `iPAddress` containing the IP address of a server.
-The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or IP address or has been granted the right to use it by the Domain Name Registrant or IP address assignee, as appropriate.

-Wildcard FQDNs are permitted.

-CAs SHALL NOT issue certificates with a `subjectAltName` extension or `subject:commonName` field containing a Reserved IP Address or Internal Name.
+Each entry MUST be one of the following types:

+1. `dNSName`: The entry MUST contain either a Fully-Qualified Domain Name or Wildcard Domain Name that the CA has validated in accordance with [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control).
+Wildcard Domain Names MUST be validated for consistency with [Section 3.2.2.6](#3226-wildcard-domain-validation).
+The entry MUST NOT not contain an Internal Name.

-Entries in the `dNSName` MUST be in the "preferred name syntax", as specified in RFC 5280, and thus MUST NOT contain underscore characters ("_").
+   The Fully-Qualified Domain Name or the FQDN portion of the Wildcard Domain Name contained in the entry MUST be in the "preferred name syntax", as specified in RFC 5280.
+Namely, entries MUST NOT contain underscore characters ("_").

+   Effective xxx 1, 202x, the Fully-Qualified Domain Name or the FQDN portion of a Wildcard Domain Name MUST consist solely of Domain Labels that are P-Labels or Non-reserved LDH Labels.

+2. `iPAddress`: The entry MUST contain an IPv4 or IPv6 address that the CA has validated in accordance with [Section 3.2.2.5](#3225-authentication-for-an-ip-address).
+The entry MUST NOT contain a Reserved IP Address.

 ##### 7.1.4.2.2 Subject Distinguished Name Fields

 a. __Certificate Field:__ `subject:commonName` (OID 2.5.4.3)
    __Required/Optional:__ __Deprecated__ (Discouraged, but not prohibited)
-   __Contents:__ If present, this field MUST contain a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate's `subjectAltName` extension (see [Section 7.1.4.2.1](#71421-subject-alternative-name-extension)).
+   __Contents:__ If present, this field MUST contain exactly one entry that is one of the values contained in the Certificate's `subjectAltName` extension (see [Section 7.1.4.2.1](#71421-subject-alternative-name-extension)).
+The value of the field MUST be encoded as follows:

+   1. If the value is an IPv4 address, then the value MUST be encoded as an IPv4Address as defined in RFC 3986.
+   2. If the value is an IPv6 address, then the value MUST use the format specified in RFC 5952, Section 4.
+   3. If the value is a Fully-Qualified Domain Name or Wildcard Domain Name, then the value MUST be encoded as a character-for-character copy of the `dNSName` entry value from the `subjectAltName` extension.
+Specifically, P-Labels MUST NOT be converted to their Unicode representation.

 b. __Certificate Field:__ `subject:organizationName` (OID 2.5.4.10)
    __Required/Optional:__ __Optional__.